BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ![Tournament Winners](/uploads/tournament-winners.png "Tournament Winners")

+> **Usage Note:** If a Tournament pays 1 in 20 and has 2,500 entries, then the prize allocation table corresponding to 250 winners will be used.
+{.is-success}

 #### Fixed Winners

 Alternatively you can set a fixed number of winners, i.e. 5 winners, regardless of the number of entries.

 Meaning that if a 1,000 entries were in the game, there is only 5 prizes, which will continue to grow as more players join.

+> **Usage Note:** If a Tournament pays 5 and has 2,500 entries, then the prize allocation table corresponding to 5 winners will be used.
+{.is-success}

 ![Fixed Winners](/uploads/fixed-winners.png "Fixed Winners")